suzaku-io/diode/README.md

 ```

 The `actionHandler` is a partial function receiving the action and returning a result of type `ActionResult[RootModel]`.
 Each action must return a new copy of
-the (root)model so we use the convenient `copy` function of the case class.
-Note that we are not updating the `model` variable here, just returning a copy.
+the (root)model so we use the convenient case class `copy` function.
+Note that we are _not updating_ the `model` variable here, just returning a copy.
 The
 actual update is performed by the Circuit.

 Because we want to keep the code clean and DRY, let's use the `ActionHandler` helper class to define our actions instead.